Cat Nutrition: What Nutrients Does Your Cat Need?

 Benefits of Wet Cat Food

 In the wild, cats don’t always have easy access to water.
 Because of that, their diet has evolved to consist of animals with high moisture content.
 Because of that, wet cat food is a great choice to help make sure your cat is getting enough water.
 If your cat becomes dehydrated, it’s at risk for kidney disease and other diseases.
-Studies have been completed to look at dry cat food versus wet cat food and suggest that cats who eat diets solely consisting of dry food need to increase their water intake through drinking.
+Studies have been completed to look at dry cat food versus canned cat food and suggest that cats who eat diets solely consisting of dry food need to increase their water intake through drinking.
 However, there are other benefits of wet cat food.

 Wet foods are great for urinary health.
 Because they have a higher concentration of water, they help to dilute urine.
 It is believed that the dilution allows for a lower concentration of inflammatory components in your cat’s bladder.